International Men's Day

-Every year on March 08 International Women’s Day (IWD) is marked across the world as a celebration of the positive value women bring to the world, their families and communities
+Every year on November 19 International Men’s Day (IMD) is marked across the world as a celebration of the positive value men bring to the world, their families and communities

 As CIPD Ireland we opened November highlighting the global Movember movement and the need for all us to understand key statistics around men’s health.